International Opportunities in CSMS

 The International Science Schools Network is an organisation of forty leading Science and Mathematics specialist schools that promotes and celebrates this outstanding provision.
-Nexus VI students have the opportunity to showcase their own research projects on the international stage at the annual International Science Schools Fair, where students from these high performing schools come together to share their work.
+Nexus VI and CSMS students have the opportunity to showcase their own research projects on the international stage at the annual International Science Schools Fair, where students from these high performing schools come together to share their work.

 The International Science Fair is held at prestigious venues worldwide such as Japan, Singapore, Bangkok, Adelaide, Winnipeg, Moscow and Melbourne.
 CSIA hosted the 2013 event, which was attended by over 200 students and educators.